Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 View of the fortified church of Saint-Sulpice-la-Pointe, an authentic destination for a nearby excursion from Toulouse.

-The church of Saint-Sulpice, a medieval jewel inside the Bastide
+The church of Saint-Sulpice, a medieval jewel within the Bastide. © diegoenfrance.com

 If you’re searching for off-the-beaten-path day trips from Toulouse, Saint-Sulpice-la-Pointe offers a quiet and authentic taste of rural France.